Poor Man’s Saltwater Fish

 Water Requirements for African Cichlids

-The water in the African Rift Lakes has a pH between 8.0 and 9.0, and alkalinity from 10° to 25° dKH (180 ppm to 450 ppm).
-Temperatures range from 74° to 80° F. If the aquarium is kept in a room below 74° F, use an Aqueon aquarium heater to increase the temperature.
+The water in the African Rift Lakes has a pH between 8.0 and 9.0 and alkalinity from 10° to 25° dKH (180 ppm to 450 ppm).
+Temperatures range from 74° to 80° F. If the aquarium is kept in a room below 74° F, use an Aqueon Aquarium Heater to maintain the correct temperature.
 The vast majority of Rift Lake cichlids sold today are commercially raised and tolerate a wide range of water parameters.
-Use Kent Marine Cichlid Buffer and Cichlid Chemistry to maintain proper water chemistry parameters.
-Some hobbyists use crushed coral gravel to help maintain proper pH and alkalinity as well.
-Maintain good filtration and do a 10% water exchange every two weeks or 25% once a month using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
+Crushed coral gravel can be used to help maintain proper pH and alkalinity.
+Maintain good filtration and change 10% of the water every week or 25% every 2 weeks using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
 Don’t forget to treat tap water with Aqueon Water Conditioner before refilling your aquarium!

 Housing Recommendations for African Cichlids